 To receive your financial aid award, you must be accepted by Mount Mary and have completed the FAFSA and entered Mount Mary’s school code so that we receive your FAFSA information.
 For students enrolling in summer or fall terms, financial aid packages are mailed beginning March 1 and are completed on a rolling basis.
 For students enrolling in the spring semester, financial aid packages are mailed beginning October 1 and are completed on a rolling basis.

 Log in to your MyMountMary account and select the Finances tab.
 Select MyFinancialAid to accept or decline your awards and complete any necessary documents.
 See more information about what to do after filing for financial aid.

-Mount Mary disburses aid on September 9, 2013 for fall semester and February 3, 2014 for spring semester.
+Contact the Business Office about when financial aid and scholarships will be applied to your tuition bill.
 If you need to set up a payment plan, please contact the Business Office.